 Developed in 1952 by Harold Smith, this system focuses on five key principles that teach drivers to be more aware of their surroundings and anticipate potential hazards.

-The main goal is to create safer driving habits, particularly for commercial drivers, by encouraging them to remain alert, maintain safe distances, and plan while driving.
+The main goal is to create safer driving habits, particularly for commercial drivers' safety, by encouraging them to remain alert, maintain safe distances, and plan while driving.

 These techniques help reduce collisions and improve overall road safety.